Ovarian and cervical cancer. Infertility. Pregnancy and delivery complications. Post-partum depression. Symptoms of menopause.

 Rubicon Pharmacy Grant:

 We thank our new donor, Rubicon Pharmacy in Saskatchewan for the generous donation of up to $2000 towards research or projects aimed at the betterment of women/newborn health in Northern Canada.
-We welcome project applications starting in January 2017 with a deadline of March 1, 2017.
+We welcome project applications until the new deadline of May 1, 2018.